Regulator fines LPL Financial $950,000 over sale of alternatives

-NEW YORK LPL Financial (LPLA.O), the fourth-largest U.S. broker-dealer by number of salespersons, was fined $950,000 by the securities industry's self-regulatory group for failing to supervise the way brokers sold nontraditional investments.
+NEW YORK, March 24 LPL Financial, the fourth-largest U.S. broker-dealer by number of salespersons, was fined $950,000 by the securities industry's self-regulatory group for failing to supervise the way brokers sold nontraditional investments.

 The fine is the latest in a series of actions against LPL and other so-called independent broker-dealers.
 These firms provide products, marketing and regulatory services to independent brokers who are not full-time employees.
 Many of the fines stem from failed attempts to supervise the brokers' sales activities.